cyrillebertelle/cyrillebertelleWP/_news/tdm_mt2pm.md

 The scientific and innovation meeting "Territory of Tomorrow" on geolocalized digital information and tourist attendance in Normandie, will be helded on September 10, 2021, Port Center Le Havre.

-This scientific and innovation meeting is organised in the framework of MT2PM research project
+This scientific and innovation meeting is organised in the framework of MT2PM research project.

 ***